miércoles, 29 de junio de 2011

 sin querer nuestros nombres dentro de un corazón.

-- It must be that it does not exist ... - she concluded bluntly
+“It must be that it does not exist,” she declared.

-says that everything suddenly improved.
+claims that everything suddenly is repaired.

-because think love is a beautiful ending
+“believing love is a beautiful ending,

-that a poet wrote a starry night.
+a poet’s dream beneath a starry night.

-There is only love in a casual dream.
+Love exists only in a casual dream.”

-But then their attacks on myth ceased,
+But then her attacks on the myth fell silent,

-her theses surrendered to a new emotion
+her theses surrendered to a new emotion,

-Unintentionally our names within a heart.
+unwittingly, our names inside a heart.

 domingo, 13 de marzo de 2011